SimonTreillou/Non-Intrusive-IGA/README.md

 ## Bug fix

-If there is any problem, do not hesitate to open an issue or contact us: @SimonTreil or @paul401.
+If there is any problem, do not hesitate to open an issue or contact us: [SimonTreil](https://github.com/SimonTreil) or [paul401](https://github.com/paul401).

 ## Contributing